 If you grew up in the 80s or 90s, you’ve probably remembered playing the Oregon Trail game a few times.
 Maybe gameplay even took up most of your hours after school or during the weekends.
 With the game sustaining its popularity over the years, the Oregon Trail remains a classic game even today.
-Let us give you some facts about Oregon Trail Game.
+Let us give you some facts about the Oregon Trail Game.

 1. Over 65 million copies of the game have been sold